Where Do People Tell Stories Online? Story Detection Across Online Communities: Creating a Multi-Community Corpus

-We use Webis-TLDR-17, a dataset of 3.8 million Reddit posts and comments \citep{volske-etal-2017-tl}.
+\paragraph{Data source} We sample texts from Webis-TLDR-17, a corpus of 3.8 million Reddit posts and comments \citep{volske-etal-2017-tl}.
 This dataset was designed for summarization research, and so unlike a random sampling of Reddit data, each text in this dataset contains contentful texts (texts with coherent sentences leading to a summary statement, rather than images, links, or other kinds of texts).

-We take the 500 most frequent subreddits in the dataset and follow an open-coding approach to categorize the subreddits into 33 categories (e.g. \textit{professional advice}, \textit{news \& politics}, \textit{sports}).
-Some categories contain subreddits on specific topics while others contain subreddits on a wide range of topics (e.g., \textit{hobbies}).
-We use these categories to remove very sensitive (e.g., \textit{r/confessions}), toxic (e.g., \textit{r/pettyrevenge}), explicit (e.g., \textit{r/sex}), and non-English (e.g., \textit{r/mexico}) subreddits from the human annotation tasks, and we use these categories to structure our analysis of storytelling across communities (\S\ref{section:analysis}).
-We sample a balanced set of five texts from each of the filtered subreddits, downsampling the largest category, \textit{gaming},\footnote{The \textit{gaming} category has twice the number of subreddits of the next most frequent category, \textit{hobbies} (100 versus 49).} and requiring that each text contain at least 100 tokens and no more than 500 tokens.
+Sampling across the 500 most frequent subreddits in the dataset, we follow an open-coding approach to categorize the subreddits into 33 categories (e.g. \textit{professional advice}).
+We use these categories to remove sensitive (e.g., \textit{r/confessions}), toxic (e.g., \textit{r/pettyrevenge}), explicit (e.g., \textit{r/sex}), and non-English (e.g., \textit{r/mexico}) subreddits from the human annotation tasks, and we use these categories to structure our analyses (\S\ref{section:analysis}).
+We show the full set of categories and their member subreddits in \ref{appendix-section-additional-info-dataset}.
+We sample a balanced set of five texts from each of the filtered subreddits, downsampling \textit{gaming}\footnote{The \textit{gaming} category has twice the number of subreddits of the next most frequent category, \textit{hobbies} (100 versus 49).} and requiring that each text contains at least 100 tokens and no more than 500 tokens.

-\subsection{Annotation Process}
+\paragraph{Annotation process}

 Our annotation process included highlighting both story and event spans, as we found that first identifying events was crucial in making the story span decision.
-After several rounds of codebook construction, two of the authors independently annotated the target data.
-Annotation is arduous, as texts can be long and contain many events, and we included frequent rounds of group deliberation for difficult examples.
-We used Prodigy\footnote{\url{https://prodi.gy/}} as the interface for our span-based annotations.
+After several rounds of codebook construction, two of the authors independently annotated the target data using Prodigy; each annotator annotated the full set of texts.\footnote{\url{https://prodi.gy/}} Annotation was challenging, as texts can contain many events, and we included frequent rounds of group deliberation for difficult examples as well as a final round of discussion to arrive at a single consensus label for each document.

-\subsection{Final Corpus}
+\paragraph{Final corpus}